How long should a shoppable video be?

 - Ad creative, platform-native length; built so the first two seconds do the heaviest lifting.

 Whatever the placement, two things hold.
-The opening seconds decide whether the rest is watched, front-load the value.
-And every second after that has to keep earning its place; the moment a shoppable video stops being useful, it is costing you attention.
+The opening seconds decide whether the rest gets watched at all, so front-load the value.
+And every second after that has to keep earning its place.
+The moment a shoppable video stops being useful, it starts costing you attention.
 Cut to the job.
+Where the video sits on the page matters as much as how long it runs: see where to place shoppable video.

 Sources & notes